 For a listing of LIHEAP application offices by county, please click here.

 The size of the grant is based upon your income and household size.
 If you are having difficulty paying your heating bills, LIHEAP may be able to help you.
 If you are eligible, National Fuel will immediately post the funds directly to your account when they are received from the state.

-If you are without service and owe a balance, you may apply for a Crisis exception grant from November 4, 2013 until January 1, 2014 to help to have your service restored.
+If you are without service and owe a balance, you may apply for a Crisis grant from November 1, 2016 until March 31, 2017 to help to have your service restored.